 Black Friday 2020 RAM deals: the best DDR4 memory deals

-Black Friday week is here, so it’s high time for some exquisite RAM deals, don’t you think?
-Below we’ve put together a list of all the best Black Friday RAM deals from around the web in the UK and the US, covering all sorts of sizes and speeds so you can find the best possible RAM deal for your PC.
+Black Friday is finally here and we’ve rounded up all the best DDR4 RAM deals to save you the hassle of searching for them yourself.
+You’ll find all kinds of sizes and speeds here, with Black Friday RAM deals spanning both the UK and the US.
 Regardless of whether you’re simply adding more RAM to your existing system or buying a whole new set, every RAM deal you’ll find below has the RPS seal of approval.
+So let’s get to it!

 To help keep things nice and simple, we’ve separated out our best Black Friday RAM deal picks into UK and US deals, and you can jump straight to what’s most relevant for you by clicking the links on the right.
 Or you can just carry on reading the whole thing to get the full spread.
 You’ll also find everything you need to know about buying new RAM sticks in 2020 at the end of this article, including how much you need for gaming, what kind of speed you should be aiming for, as well as the ins and outs of RAM latency figures.